pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 Next, if you are going to be creating scripts then you should set the security of Powershell to allow you to run scripts.

 ## First things first
-If you plan on creating any scripts the first command you should execute inside Powershell is this one.
+If you plan on creating any script files the first command you should execute inside Powershell is this one.
 {% highlight Powershell %}
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
 {% endhighlight %}
 Powershell also allows you to use the up arrow to get the last command executed.

 By default, Powershell doesn't allow outright execution of ps1 files(scripts).
 So you must tell Powershell that the security must allow the current user to execute scripts.
+This is not mandatory when first learning Powershell and it is setup so that you cannot mess up anything in the Operating system by default.

 ## Powershell Profiles
 Each Powershell window that you open has an associated profile that is a file located in various places inside Windows.